Jacob-McM/School-District-Analysis-With-Jupyter/README.md

 ---
 # Contents
-Found in this repo is a Jupyter Source File that contains the notebook and a Resource Folder.
+Found in this repo is a Folder called PyCitySchool.
+Inside is a  Jupyter Source File that contains the notebook and a Resource Folder.
 Inside that Resource Folder are the two csv files `[schools_complete.csv]` and `[students_complete.csv]` that the notebook is dependant on for its data analysis.

 All work done in this notebook was done in a specific designated kernel named PythonData38.